Skip to main content

 You must give notice if you want to move out

-If you want to move out, because the rental home is being or has been sold, there are rules you must follow, including giving the landlord or agent a notice of intention to vacate with the correct amount of advanced warning.
+If you want to move out because the rental home is being or has been sold, there are rules you must follow, including giving the landlord or agent a ‘notice of intention to vacate’ with the correct amount of notice.
 You can do this if you have been given a notice of intention to sell but were not told of the landlord’s plans to sell before you signed the lease, or if you receive a notice to vacate and want to move out earlier than the date given.

 For information on how to give a notice of intention to vacate, see our page on ending or breaking your lease.

-If your landlord (officially called your rental provider) gives you a notice to vacate because the property has been, or is being sold, and you want to move out before the vacate date that is in the notice to vacate, you can do this.
+If your landlord (officially called the rental provider) gives you a notice to vacate because the property has been or is being sold, and you want to move out before the vacate date in the notice to vacate, you can do this.

-You will have to pay rent while you are still in the property, up until your move-out date.
-You cannot be asked to pay ‘lease-break’ costs for leaving early, because the landlord is selling the property and not re-letting it.
-If the landlord does ask you to pay ‘lease break’ costs, we recommend you do not pay anything.
-The landlord would have to make a claim to VCAT, which decides whether any costs should be paid.
+You cannot be asked to pay ‘lease-break’ costs for leaving early because the landlord is selling the property and not re-letting it (renting it out to someone else).
+If the landlord asks you to pay ‘lease break’ costs, we recommend you do not pay anything.
+The landlord would have to apply to Rental Dispute Resolution Victoria (RDRV) to resolve the dispute.

 For information on giving a notice of intention to vacate, see our page on ending or breaking your lease.